dgraph-io/cloud-docs/content/_index.md

     <a href="{{< relref "admin/_index.md">}}">
       <h2>Administering your Backend</h2>
       <p>
-        Programmatically set and update your schema, import or export your data, and switch or clone your Slash backend
+        Programmatically set and update your schema, import or export your data, and switch or clone your Dgraph Cloud backend
       </p>
     </a>
   </div>
   <div class="item">
     <div class="icon"><i class="lni lni-control-panel" aria-hidden="true"></i></div>
     <a href="{{< relref "slash-cli/_index.md">}}">
-      <h2>Slash GraphQL CLI</h2>
+      <h2>Dgraph Cloud CLI</h2>
       <p>
-        Slash GraphQL now includes a CLI so you can manage it from the comfort of your command line
+        Dgraph Cloud now includes a CLI so you can manage it from the comfort of your command line
       </p>
     </a>
   </div>